ETWC is over 50 years old!

 Roll Practice is moving inside at the Oak Ridge Civic Center

 Winter roll practice begins November 1, 2013 at the indoor pool in the Oak Ridge Civic Center.
 See the Roll Practice page for the schedule, directions, hours and fees.

 Attending roll practice is an excellent way to learn to roll, or to polish your skills.
 There are usually some experienced boaters there who are happy to help you.
 Many last minute boating trips are also organized there.
 See you there!

-We'll move back inside for the winter in the Fall.
+We'll move back outside for the Summer in the Spring.